githubscientist/be-fsdwetb7/readme.md

 - npm is the package manager for the Node JavaScript platform.
 It puts modules in place so that node can find them, and manages dependency conflicts intelligently.
 - npm is extremely fast, and helps to manage the packages that you download.
 - npm is the default package manager for the JavaScript runtime environment Node.js.

+### Package.json

+- package.json is the manifest file for Node.js projects and it holds metadata relevant to the project.
+- It holds various metadata relevant to the project like the name, version, description, homepage, etc.
+- It also holds the list of dependencies.
+- Version:
+  - Major version: 1.0.0: Breaking changes
+  - Minor version: 0.1.0: New features
+  - Patch version: 0.0.1: Bug fixes